 Say something in your syllabus about your requirements or wishes for student participation.
 Share your expectations.

 I will/will not use plus/minus grading in this course.

 (You get to choose but you are required to state your choice in the syllabus.)

 Questions from students

 If you have questions about the course or this syllabus, ask me during office hours or by email.
 My email is

 and I will try to respond to you within xxxxx hours/days.

-You are responsible for acquiring the following required readings for this course.
-[I have placed a copy on reserve in Oviatt Library.]
+You are responsible for acquiring the following required readings and materials for this course.
+[I have placed a copy of the readings on reserve in Oviatt Library.]

 Savings clause: "this syllabus is subject to change...."

 This syllabus is subject to change.
 I will make every effort to notify you in advance about any changes.